LLNL/blt/docs/using_flags.rst

         )

-Note that GNU does not have a way to only disable warnings about openmp pragmas, so one must disable warnings about all pragmas on this compiler.
+Note that GNU does not have a way to only disable warnings about openmp pragmas, so one must disable warnings about all unknown pragmas on this compiler.